By Jay Rogers

 This should be our vision: Not just the eradication of abortion, but a complete reformation of our culture according to biblical principles.
 A revival of the Law-Word of God will affect not just the Church, but it will transform our political system and restore our nation as a beacon of righteousness in the world.

-Jay Rogers is director of Media House International.
+Jay Rogers is director of The Forerunner.
 For the past six years, he has served as an editor and editorial consultant to Christian publications emphasizing reformation worldview, such as: The Forerunner, Predvestnik (the Russian language Forerunner), The Mandate, The Puritan Storm and The Champion.

 Forerunner - Home » Articles from The Chalcedon Report